swarit2010-ai/Java-Projects/README.md

-# This are my Java Projects.
+# These are my Java Projects.
 <br>
 These are all the programs that i have written in my life.
 <br>